naninovel/docs/docs/guide/development-console.md

 play | Starts executing currently loaded naninovel script. stop | Halts execution of the currently loaded naninovel script. rewind (int) | Rewinds currently loaded naninovel script to the provided line index.
 The line should be either a command or a generic text.
-When rewinding back, the line should exist in the rollback stack.
+When rewinding back, the line should exist in the rollback stack. reload | Performs [hot reload](/guide/naninovel-scripts.md#hot-reload) of the currently played naninovel script.
+Works only in Unity editor.

 ## Executing Commands